 Flex Fuel Tuning via Cobb Accessport

-As one of the early adapters of Flex Fuel, we continue to offer tuning support for the Subaru models which Cobb offers e85 Flex Fuel kits for.
+As one of the early adapters of Flex Fuel, we offer tuning support for the entire Cobb Tuning FLEX fuel line.
 We do not offer flex fuel tuning through Open Source.

 Speed Density Tuning via Cobb Accessport